-I doubt many people visit Epcot and not end up riding Spaceship Earth at least once on their visit.
-This attraction is the first thing you’ll encounter when you enter the park through the main entrance.
-Naturally, making it the last when you are on your way out.
+I doubt that many people visit Epcot and do not end up riding Spaceship Earth at least once on their visit.
+This attraction is the first thing you’ll encounter when entering the park through the main entrance.
+So, naturally, making it the last when you are on your way out.

-Spaceship Earth was previously scheduled to close beginning May 26, 2020.
-The attraction is expected to remain closed for an extended amount of time while it is being refurbished.
+Spaceship Earth was previously scheduled to close for a lengthy refurbishment a few years back.
+The attraction was expected to remain closed for an extended time during the refurbishment.
 At this time, the refurbishment has been indefinitely postponed.

 Judi Dench narrates the current rendition of Spaceship Earth.
 The attraction features travel through time from the dawn of man with a few stops along the way to see scenes from an ancient civilization, the Renaissance Period, the invention of computers, and many more.

 It might also have a little to do with the fact that the word “home” resonates with so many when they see Spaceship Earth in the distance.
-There are probably no questions as to whether Epcot’s my favorite park or not.
+There are probably no questions about whether Epcot’s my favorite park or not.

 You also might enjoy some of these other Epcot attraction reviews: